RustScan/RustScan/README.md

 ## Rewarding you

-I cannot pay you :-( But, I can place your GitHub profile on the README under `#Contributors` as a thank you! :)
+We cannot pay you :-( But, We can place your GitHub profile on the README under `#Contributors` as a thank you! :)

 Please read the [contributing.md file](contributing.md)